- Home

 In response to the TCFD recommendations of 2017, the Sumitomo Forestry Group expressed its support for the recommendations in July 2018, and conducted its first TCFD scenario analysis in September 2018 as part of a project supported by Japan's Ministry of the Environment.

 On the other hand, as for the TNFD, it took more than two years from the call for its launch at the G7 Environment Ministers' Meeting in May 2019 to the official establishment of the Task Force and Forum.
 After v0.1 of the TNFD framework beta version was released in March 2022, v0.3 was released in November 2022, reflecting user feedback.
-Sumitomo Forestry utilized v0.3 to conduct a trial analysis in the area of timber procurement, where the Group has accumulated the most data, and disclosed the results in its Sustainability Report 2023 released in April 2023.
-In December 2023, after the final recommendations (v1.0) were released by TNFD in September 2023, we announced that we had become an early adopter to the recommendations.
+Sumitomo Forestry utilized v0.3 to conduct a trial analysis based on TNFD's LEAP approach in the area of timber procurement, where the Group has accumulated the most data.
+We disclosed its results in Sustainability Report 2023, released in April 2023.
+In response to the release of the final TNFD recommendations (v1.0) in September of the same year, Sumitomo Forestry registered as a TNFD Early Adopter in December.
+From the end of 2023 through 2024, Sumitomo Forestry conducted analyses based on TNFD's LEAP approach in four business segments, excluding the Lifestyle Services Business, and disclosed its results in Sustainability Report 2024 released in April 2024.

 Our response to TCFD and TNFD (chronological timeline)